rmehner/uff_db_loader/README.md

 - `dump`: Dumps a remote database from a selected environment and downloads it
 - `restore`: Restores a downloaded dump into a local database
 - `switch`: Selects a restored local database to use
+- `switch_to_default`: Switches database back to the default development database
 - `load`: Dumps a remote database from a selected environment and downloads it then restores and selects the database
 - `prune`: Delete all downloaded db dumps and removes all databases created by UffDbLoader